Psychiatrist: United Kingdom and Ireland

-US and Canada
+United States and Canada

-In the U.S. and Canada, one must first attain the degree of M.D. or Doctor of Osteopathic Medicine, followed by practice as a psychiatric resident for another four years (five years in Canada).
+In the United States and Canada, one must first attain the degree of M.D. or Doctor of Osteopathic Medicine, followed by practice as a psychiatric resident for another four years (five years in Canada).
 This extended period involves comprehensive training in psychiatric diagnosis, psychopharmacology, medical care issues, and psychotherapies.
 All accredited psychiatry residencies in the United States require proficiency in cognitive behavioral, brief, psychodynamic, and supportive psychotherapies.
 Psychiatry residents are required to complete at least four post-graduate months of internal medicine or pediatrics, plus a minimum of two months of neurology during their first year of residency, referred to as an "internship".
 After completing their training, psychiatrists are eligible to take a specialty board examination to become board-certified.
 The total amount of time required to complete educational and training requirements in the field of psychiatry in the United States is twelve years after high school.
-The average salary for psychiatrists in the U.S. is $220,000 per year.
 Subspecialists in child and adolescent psychiatry are required to complete a two-year fellowship program, the first year of which can run concurrently with the fourth year of the general psychiatry residency program.
 This adds one to two years of training.
+The average compensation for psychiatrists in the U.S. in 2023 was $309,000.